Sherbrooke Hussars: The Sherbrooke Regiment

-In 1940, parts of the regiment amalgamated with Les Fusiliers de Sherbrooke to form the Sherbrooke Fusilier Regiment (27th Canadian Armoured Regiment) which was an armoured regiment, while the Sherbrooke Regiment continued as infantry.
+In 1940, parts of the regiment amalgamated with Les Fusiliers de Sherbrooke to form the Sherbrooke Fusilier Regiment (27th Canadian Armoured Regiment).
+Initially an infantry regiment, it was converted to an armoured regiment, later part of 2nd Canadian Armoured Brigade.
+The Sherbrooke Regiment remained in Canada and trained as infantry.

-After the end of the Second World War, The Sherbrooke Regiment re-roled as armour, becoming the 12th Armoured Regiment (Sherbrooke Regiment), perpetuating the traditions of the Sherbrooke Fusilier Regiment.
-In 1957, large print advertisements encouraged recruits to join the Sherbrooke Regiment, as well as other units of 9 Militia Group.
-At the time, there were no dispersed subunits.
-In 1958, the number was dropped, and the regiment became The Sherbrooke Regiment (RCAC).
+After the end of the Second World War, The Sherbrooke Regiment re-roled as armour, becoming the 12th Armoured Regiment (Sherbrooke Regiment), The Sherbrooke Regiment (RCAC).
 In 1965, it amalgamated with the 7th/11th Hussars to become The Sherbrooke Hussars.

 7th/11th Hussars

 The 7th/11th Hussars was formed in 1936 through the amalgamation of the 7th Hussars and 11th Hussars.
-Recruits from the same area had formed the World War 1 overseas 5th Battalion, Canadian Mounted Rifles, CEF which despite the name was a mounted infantry unit, and the 7th/11th Hussars proudly perpetuated their legacy.
 In 1940, 400 men of the 7th/11th Hussars were mobilized as infantry with the 1st Battalion, Royal Rifles of Canada.
 It was redesignated the 2nd (Reserve) Regiment, 7th/11th Hussars on 27 February 1941.
 The regiment itself became the 16th (Reserve) Armoured Regiment, before being disbanded in 1943, with its personnel absorbed by the 5th Canadian Armoured Division of I Canadian Corps.